 these healthy eating recommendations with your teen so they can follow a healthy eating

-Eat 3 meals a day, with healthy snacks.
+Eat 3 meals a day, with healthy snacks in between.

 Eat balanced meals.

-When cooking for your teen, try to bake or broil instead of fry.
+When cooking for your teen, try to bake, broil, roast, or grill instead of fry.

-Make sure your teen watches (and decreases, if necessary) their sugar intake.
+Make sure your teen watches (and decreases, if necessary) their overall sugar intake.